Graduate Diploma in Legal Practice (Professional Training)

 Degrees from most other countries are recognized globally.
-Only a few degrees have licensing requirements to practice that profession (eg. law, accounting, physical therapy, psychology), but these degrees can also transfer back to North America with just a few extra steps.
+Only a few degrees have licensing requirements to practice that profession (eg. law, accounting, physical therapy, occupational therapy, psychology), but these degrees can also transfer back to North America with just a few extra steps.

 Here are the details for specific professions that require licensing: